 3. Expert WordPress User

-Expected learning curve – Two years, with ongoing learning to adapt to any platform changes
+Expected learning curve – between one and two years, with ongoing learning to adapt to any platform changes

 An expert user should be very comfortable in using both the front and backend of WordPress, including advanced coding skills.